 Four Ways to Handle Troublesome Roleplaying Game Players

 If you play tabletop roleplaying games, you have undoubtedly run into “that player.”
 No, not the one that shows up on time and always brings snacks.
 You can’t get enough of those, and I’m not entirely sure that they aren’t mythical.
-No, I’m talking about the player that turns the game from a pleasurable escape into a tedious chore, through their antics.
-Either they are constantly scheming to backstab the other players, argue constantly about the rules, don’t pay attention, or are disruptive to the game.
+I’m talking about the player that turns the game from a pleasurable escape into a tedious chore, through their antics.
+Either they are constantly scheming to backstab the other players, arguing constantly about the rules, not paying attention, or are disrupting the game.
 They are the ones that make us sometimes dread going to games, and they can often cause even the most tightly-knit group to fall apart.

 This article isn’t going to attempt to identify each type of troublesome player.
-What might be troublesome at your table, may not be troublesome at others.
-The example above, of the player who constantly schemes to backstab the other players – that might be welcome at your table, and even be a part of the kind of roleplaying experience that you are creating.
+What might be troublesome at your table may not be troublesome for others.
+For example, the player who constantly schemes to backstab the other players might be welcome at your table and even be a part of the kind of roleplaying experience that you are creating.
 Instead, this article will present some basic, general strategies for handling players who are disruptive or troublesome.

 This can become draining, however, and your other players (who aren’t disruptive) might become frustrated over the pace that you are setting.
 They might prefer a more thoughtful pace, so the trick is to keep the disruptive player busy, but in a way that affects only them.
 Have special encounters, which involve only them.
 Or create some kind of specter or curse, but something that only they can experience, and which will only be a threat to them.
 Anything which will keep that player constantly off balance and on guard.

 One thing to be wary of: Strive to avoid making it seem like you are targeting just them.
 This may sound difficult, but if you make sure to show leniency and fairness, you shouldn’t have a problem.